 You can buy the book here and the workbook here.

-(And remember: you don’t learn to swim by reading about swimming, you also have to practice.)
+(And remember: you can’t learn to swim just by reading about swimming, you also have to do the practice.)

 Photo By Nationaal Archief via StockPholio.net